 Watch an eight-picture slide show of Van Cortlandt Village.
 These pictures are from the New York Times, February 2013.

-For information on the local credit union, Van Cortlandt Federal Cooperative Credit Union, visit www.vccfcu.com/.
-All members of VCJC are eligible to join the credit union.
+For information on the local credit union, Van Cortlandt Federal Cooperative Credit Union, visit www.vccfcu.com.
+All members of VCJC are eligible to join the credit union as full members.

 VCJC Community Partners

-VCJC houses JASA Van Cortlandt Senior Center, a program funded by the NYC Department for the Aging (DFTA) and operated by the Jewish Association for Services for the Aged (JASA).
-You can see their Activities schedule and the monthly menu.
+VCJC houses the JASA Van Cortlandt Senior Center, a program funded by the NYC Department for the Aging (DFTA) and operated by the Jewish Association for Services for the Aged (JASA).
+You can see (old) samples of their Activities schedule and the monthly menu.

 VCJC also houses the Mosholu Montefiore Community Center’s Early Childhood Learning Center (Headstart and Universal Pre-K programs) (MMCC Child Development Center).